GiadaPa/DS-Contact-Process/README.md

 ```

-By the law of large numbers \overline{T} is an estimate for the expected value of T.
+By the law of large numbers T^ is an estimate for the expected value of T.
-The function below returns \overline{T}.
+The function below returns T^.
 ```python
 def return_average_time_steps(lambda_input, number_of_runs):
     total_time_steps = 0